Little Johnny Jet: Synopsis

 At the green flag, the jets all but disappear while John, in comparison, sputters badly to take off and run the race.
 Within no time, his engines simply detach themselves from his body and fly away on their own, sending him into a nosedive for Earth.
 Junior realizes what is happening and after a brief struggle with the door, manages to get out of him in time to grab him by the tail and save him.
 When John notices that he has not crashed, he looks back and sees his son holding his tail and flying him along.
-After happily praising him for saving him, they then kick into high gear and run the race, tearing past the other contestants (freaking them out in the process), and fly around the world, going by certain landmarks with funny things happening (the Eiffel Tower pulling itself open long enough to let them through, the Leaning Tower of Pisa tilting the other way, the Sphinx's top shaven off to reveal a pink orb in it, they fly by a huge cloud of smog which is completely removed to reveal Los Angeles, the Statue of Liberty's dress blows open to reveal then-rather risqué lingerie on it (leaving Junior perplexed), etc.), and a few non-landmark things as well (a blimp gets cut in half to look like a watermelon, a sky-written ad for a cola changes to read "BURP!", an ocean liner gets shrunk down to a tugboat, and a rainbow literally tied up like a bow, etc.).
+After happily praising him for saving him, they then kick into high gear and run the race, tearing past the other contestants (freaking them out in the process), and fly around the world, going by certain landmarks with funny things happening (the Eiffel Tower pulling itself open long enough to let them through, the Leaning Tower of Pisa tilting the other way, the Sphinx's top shaven off to reveal a bald head, they fly by a huge cloud of smog which is completely removed to reveal Los Angeles, the Statue of Liberty's dress blows open to reveal then-rather risqué lingerie on it (leaving Junior perplexed), etc.), and a few non-landmark things as well (a blimp gets cut in half to look like a watermelon, a sky-written ad for a cola changes to read "BURP!", an ocean liner gets shrunk down to a tugboat, and a rainbow literally tied up like a bow, etc.).

 They easily win the race and the government contract for Junior.
 While John is happy for his son, he is shocked when the government tells him they need ten thousand more just like him—John realizes that he and Mary have some serious procreating to do, though Mary turns out to be mentally prepared.